+ Chapter Seven

 This new world was hell.
 And everyone around her was nothing less than a demon.
 Who could she trust?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Penelope PorterWrite a Review